Before you get started, make sure you have the right tools for writing. Every writer is different, so choose a selection of tools that suits you.

-The right pen will feel good in your hand, give you strong, clear writing and be easy to get.
+The right pen will feel good in your hand, give you strong, clear writing and be easy to replace or refill.

 No, not a computer.
 We'll get to those.
-Here I'm talking about the paper variety.
+Here I'm talking about paper.

 Find a notebook that is durable.
-And that you can carry with you wherever you go.
-Spiral notebooks are okay, but not as practical and bound notebooks.
+One that you can carry with you wherever you go.
+Spiral notebooks are okay, but not as practical as bound notebooks.

 Not into the Moleskine books?
 Or can't afford them yet?
 That's okay.
 You can find good notebooks in any department store school supply aisle.